roryclaasen/Magic-Mirror-Project/README.md

 ### Weather
 After experimenting with different weather APIs I have ended up using [jquery.simpleWeather](http://simpleweatherjs.com).
-Simple Weather is "a simple jQuery plugin to display current weather data for any location and doesn't get in your way".
+Simple Weather is "*a simple jQuery plugin to display current weather data for any location and doesn't get in your way*".
 I'm using it as it is very easy to use and it makes more sense than some of the others I tried, it also has some great examples to get stated with.
 <br>The code can be found in [forecast.js](assets/script/forecast.js).